sph-mn/sdupes/readme.md

 options
   --help, -h  display this help text
-  --cluster, -c  display all duplicate paths. two newlines between sets --ignore-filenames, -b  always do a full byte-by-byte comparison, even if size, hash, and name are equal --null, -0  use a null byte to delimit paths. two null bytes between sets --sort-reverse, -s  sort clusters by modification time descending
+  --cluster, -c  display all duplicate paths. two newlines between sets --ignore-filenames, -b  always do a full byte-by-byte comparison, even if size, hashes, and name are equal --null, -0  use a null byte to delimit paths. two null bytes between sets --sort-reverse, -s  sort clusters by creation time descending
 ~~~

 # dependencies